pgillich/errfmt/README.md

 }
 ```

-The `errorformatter.WriteHTTPProblem()` func writes the HTTP error response.
+The `errfmt.WriteHTTPProblem()` func writes the HTTP error response.
 So, error logging into the console and sending HTTP error can be written into one line.
-For more specific use case, `errorformatter.ExtractHTTPProblem()` can be used.
+For more specific use case, `errfmt.ExtractHTTPProblem()` can be used.

 ## Advanced error handling

-`errorformatter` supports below console formatters:
+`errfmt` supports below console formatters:

 Text formatter, a customized `logrus.TextFormatter`: